The C Word

 But the coronavirus has other plans.

-Katie unexpectedly becomes her grandmother’s full-time caretaker.
-When the disoriented elderly woman thinks Jason is Katie’s devoted beau, Katie pitches a pretend relationship to the star athlete.
+When Katie unexpectedly becomes her grandmother’s full-time caretaker, the disoriented elderly woman thinks Jason is Katie’s devoted beau.
+Katie pitches a pretend relationship to the star athlete.
 Jason knocks the fake-boyfriend ball out of the park.

-Soon, their increasingly real alliance is tested by disastrous cooking, adult-themed donuts, and a hairless, irascible cat.
-And COVID quarantine inevitably magnifies one small secret (Katie’s) and one tiny lie (Jason’s.)
+Before long, their increasingly real alliance is tested by disastrous cooking, adult-themed donuts, and a hairless, irascible cat.
+And COVID quarantine has a way of magnifying one small secret (Katie’s) and one tiny lie (Jason’s.)
 The harder this pair falls, the greater the risk of those hidden truths.

 If your heartstrings have been tugged by the feel-good rom-coms Beach Read, Well Met, or The Friend Zone, then pull up a chair, because The C Word is the perfect romantic comedy escape for you.

 In retrospect, the lipstick on Aaron’s collar should have been my first clue.

 “What the actual fuck?”
 I demanded, holding up the stained shirt he’d left on the bathroom floor.
 We were already late to our pre-wedding party at Jungle Bird, over in Chelsea.

 He shrugged.
 “Goddamn morning show.
 They had me in Makeup for an hour.
 I swear to God, that woman was thirty seconds away from going rogue with an eyelash curler.”

 That made sense.
 A lot more sense than my fiancé cheating on me two weeks before our wedding.